-- Boys love to be read to – let them pick out a book that you’ll read.
+- Even boys who hate to read usually love to be read to – let them pick out a book that you’ll read.
 Eventually, you will share the reading, but I suggest that you don’t tell them that right away.

 - Give them a choice of what they read.